-Domestic abuse is a deliberate, intentional pattern of power and control over another individual in an intimate relationship or family relationship.
-We know that when the abuser feels that he/she can no longer control the other person in the same manner, the abusive behavior frequently escalates.
-We know that children intuitively are aware of the abuse in a relationship, whether they see it or not.
-So when we talk about any kind of domestic abuse situation, we keep in mind that any kind of such abuse is soul damaging, has the potential to escalate, and creates its own legacy.
+Domestic abuse is a deliberate, intentional pattern of power and control over another individual in an intimate relationship.
+When the abuser feels that they can no longer control the other person in the same manner, the abusive behavior frequently escalates.
+Children intuitively are aware of the abuse in a relationship whether they see it or not.
+When we talk about any kind of domestic abuse situation, we acknowledge that any kind of abuse is soul damaging, has the potential to escalate and creates its own legacy.

 We are committed to ending domestic abuse in families and individuals.